It’s Time! It’s Time!

 Rule 3: Write it up.
 Post photographic evidence of your ride and your economic contributions.
 Tell us why you took this particular route.
 Teach us a little local history.
 Show off the good and the bad about where you live.
 How good was that coffee or tea or craft beer or pastry or fresh fruit or chain lube or groceries that you bought?

 - “Written up” means a social media post, or a post on this site, or a post on your own blog or journal, or wherever you want to do it.
-Somehow we’d like you to share your postings on this site; see below for more of an explanation of this.
+Somehow we’d like you to share your rides on this site, either with a posting here or a link from here to your other means of posting.

 - Rides from earlier in your life are permitted but must be posted anew during the Challenge Season.
 Rides you wish you could make also qualify.